ARM-software/psa-api/doc/crypto/api/keys/types.rst

 Module Lattice keys
 -------------------

-PSA supports Module Lattice Cryptography as defined in :cite:`FIPS 203` and :cite:`FIPS 204`.
+PSA supports Module Lattice Cryptography as defined in :cite:`FIPS203` and :cite:`FIPS204`.

 There are two related, but separate algorithms a key encapsulation method, ML-KEM and a signature method ML-DSA.